Welcome to Turnabout Counseling

 Do I have to take medication or put my child on medication?

 No. Schools will not make your child take medication if they have ADHD.
 While medication is the most effective treatment, you may have concerns about putting your child on these strong medications.
 ADHD medications can have serious side effects, like any medication.
 My viewpoint is if you have concerns about medication it may help to put it off unless your child feels incompetent, “dumb”, or like a “bad kid”.
 This happens when they can’t get their work done or they keep getting in trouble.
 Then it may be helpful to consult your child’s pediatrician to discuss medication options.
+For ADHD in adults, you can also choose to try medication, or learn to make accommodations for yourself such as learning to make lists.
+ADHD in adults can affect work and relationships so keep in mind that it may be better to try medications than have an adverse effect on those relationships.

 There are things you can do instead of, or along with, medications.
 Ask your school to make accommodations for your child with ADHD or inquire about a Section 504 plan for your child.
+A good resource for more information is the CHADD group.
+Their website is https://chadd.org.

 You can also make accommodations at home that will help your child work with their ADHD and see better results.